theAkito/userdef/README.md

   * Providing a configuration file works by using the `--config` option or by providing the path without using any option.

+  * You may replace the equal signs with colons when providing CLI arguments.
+    Example: userdef -h:/home/langlang -n:langlang -u:290111 -g:290111 --long

+  * You also may replace the equal signs with nothing when providing CLI arguments.
+    Example: userdef -h/home/langlang -nlanglang -u290111 -g290111 --long
 ```

 ## Where